 Section 43 Long Leave

-(1) After each completed cycle of six years service, Church Council shall grant long leave on full pay for three months, including one month annual leave, for the purpose of furthering the Pastor’s studies.
+(1) After each completed cycle of six years’ service, Church Council shall grant long leave on full pay for three months, including one month annual leave, for the purpose of furthering the Pastor’s studies.
 Section 40(1) shall not apply for that year.

-(2) If the studies referred to in paragraph (1) take place in Germany, the special provisions referred to in section 61, as well as by any relevant contracts or agreements between the EKD and the ELCSA (N-T) shall apply.
+(2) If the studies referred to in paragraph (1) take place in Germany, the special provisions referred to in Section 51, as well as by any relevant contracts or agreements between the EKD and the ELCSA (N-T) shall apply.